 Africa’s Payments Industry Set to be Overrun by Fintechs

-The payments frenzy is going global, and Africa is latching onto it.
-So far this year four of the continent’s financial-technology firms have reached or exceeded billion-dollar valuations, more than doubling Africa’s population of “unicorns”.
+The fintech payment frenzy is going global, and Africa is latching onto it.
+So far this year four of the continent’s fintech firms have reached or exceeded billion-dollar valuations, more than doubling Africa’s population of “unicorns”.

 Globally, the unicorn status is fast becoming an easy number to attain for fintechs.